jones58/typescript-challenges/README.md

 ## A set of challenges that help you understand TypeScript 🚀

+This is my copy of completed challenges - for the original repository please see the repository from which this is forked [here](https://github.com/przeprogramowani/typescript-challenges)

 **Setup & Installation**

 Clone this repository and run `npm install`.
 You're good to go!